SPECIALIZED SERVICES FOR YOUTH

 24/7 access to program staff

-WANT TO LEARN MORE ABOUT SPECIALTY SERVICES FOR YOUTH?
+WANT TO LEARN MORE ABOUT SPECIALIZED SERVICES FOR YOUTH?

 Beginning Jan.
 1, 2015, Specialized Services for Youth clients will now have access to the first standard consent form (DCH-3927) for the sharing of health information specific to behavioral health and substance use treatment information in accordance with Public Act 129 of 2014.
 These forms facilitate sharing among a client's multiple health care providers.
 For more information, contact your assigned case worker.